python/cpython/Doc/library/signal.rst

 .. data:: SIG_DFL

    This is one of two standard signal handling options; it will simply perform the default function for the signal.
-For example, on most systems the default action for :const:`SIGQUIT` is to dump core and exit, while the default action for :const:`SIGCLD` is to simply ignore it.
+For example, on most systems the default action for :const:`SIGQUIT` is to dump core and exit, while the default action for :const:`SIGCHLD` is to simply ignore it.

 .. data:: SIG_IGN